 DO I HAVE TO COMPLY WITH OFFICERS DURING A STOP?

-It is always recommended you comply with officers if they suspect drunk driving.
-Florida has an “implied consent” law, which means drivers are expected to comply with a BAC breath, urine or blood test.
+It is always recommended that you comply with officers if they suspect drunk driving.
+Florida has an “implied consent” law, which means that drivers are expected to comply with a BAC breath, urine, or blood test.
 If a driver refuses to participate in these tests, they are subject to a one-year license suspension—even if they are found innocent of the DUI.

 WHAT HAPPENS TO ME DURING A DUI ARREST?

 A very specific legal process is put into motion with every DUI arrest.
 It’s important that accused drivers are aware of this process and take the necessary steps to protect their driving privileges and resolve their charges in the most favorable way possible.

 - The arresting officer will confiscate your license.

 - The arresting officer will provide a limited 10-day driving permit.

 - You then have 10 days to request a hearing with the DMV.